ThorOdinCode/Computer-Vision-Project/README.md

 - `project/*_evaluation/figures/`: aggregated plots for the focused and full-benchmark evaluations.
 - `project/*_evaluation/results/`: CSV and JSON summaries from the full HPatches sweeps.

+## Final Takeaways

+- SIFT is the stronger geometric matcher in this project, with better precision, recall proxy, and MMA on the full benchmark sweep.
+- ORB remains a useful baseline, but in the current implementation it trades away recall and overall geometric quality.
+- Illumination changes are generally easier than wide viewpoint changes, especially for recall and match coverage.

+## Project Deliverables

+- Final report: the written submission that documents the dataset, methods, evaluation, and discussion.
+- Presentation deck: the slide deck used for the final class presentation.
+- Source code: the SIFT and ORB implementations, along with the evaluation scripts in `project/`.
+- Generated results: the figures, CSV files, and JSON summaries already included in the repository.

+## Reproducibility

+- The figures and summary files in `project/*_evaluation/` were generated from the scripts in this repository using the HPatches datasets described above.
+- Running the extraction, matching, and full evaluation scripts again with the same dataset paths should regenerate the same outputs or very close variants, depending on the environment and OpenCV build.
+- If the HPatches datasets live somewhere else on your machine, update `project/data_loader.py` before rerunning the scripts.

+## Future Work

+- Additional feature pipelines such as AKAZE, BRISK, or tuned ORB variants could be added for a broader comparison.
+- The current scripts could also be extended with more aggregate plots, parameter sweeps, or a small command-line wrapper for batch reruns.

 ## Report Structure

 ```text